#1000Kitchens: Meenu Bist Shares a Holi Special, Bhutwa

 A lot of people who have met her tell me I am exactly like her but honestly, I am just aspiring to be her.

-As we reach the butcher shop, she asks for a kilo of bhutwa, the offal of mutton.
-I ask her, “Why one kilo?
-It’s just the three of us at home, and I’m just visiting for the week, and my brother lives on another continent.”
-“Your Uncle’s son loves it, I’ll make it for their family also.”
+“Your uncle’s son loves it,” she smiles.
+“I’ll make it for their family also.”
 How could I forget, my mother’s love language is sharing food.
 “You know my nani used to buy eight or nine kilos of bhutwa?
 It feels so bad buying such a small quantity.
 You kids don’t know what it’s like living with so many people, the amount of fun you have when you grow up in a large family with all of your cousins.”

-She adds the garlic and ginger paste in heaps to the hot mustard oil, slowly adding in the bhutwa, salt, turmeric, coriander and red chilli powder.
-“It’s honestly a very simple dish, the hard part is waiting for it to cook.
-My nani used to start this process at 7 am and ask all my uncles to bhuno it till 11 am before the guests arrived for Holi.
-There were so many of them, they used to make schedules for themselves on who would bhuno at what time.
-It was such a good childhood.”
-These days my mother also sometimes pressure cooks it for when she has to make it quickly but, of course, the taste isn’t the same.
+Mom adds garlic and ginger paste in heaps, to hot mustard oil, slowly adding in the bhutwa, salt, turmeric, coriander and red chilli powder.
+“It is honestly a very simple dish, the hard part is waiting for it to come together.
+My nani used to start this process at 7 am and ask all my uncles to bhuno it until 11 am, when the guests arrived for Holi.
+There were so many of them, they used to make schedules among themselves on who would bhuno at what time.
+It was such a great childhood.”
+These days my mother sometimes pressure cooks it, when she is pressed for time.
+But, of course, the taste is never the same.

 MEENU BIST’S RECIPE FOR BHUTWA